 A male cat can be prone to mammary tumors and breast cancer, too.

 Breast cancer is the third most common cancer affecting cats.
 The majority of these tumors are malignant, meaning they are cancerous and can spread to other areas of the body.
 Interestingly, male cats can also develop mammary tumors.

-Female cats are more likely to develop this cancer than male cats.
-One of the best ways to prevent this cancer is an early spay.
-Spaying your cat before she is 6 months old can reduce the risk by 91%.
+However, female cats are more likely to develop this cancer than male cats.
+One of the best ways to prevent your feline companion from developing mammary tumors or cancer is an early spay at a young age—or just before her first heat cycle.

 Older cats over the age of 10 are also at a higher risk of developing this cancer.
 Some breeds, such as Siamese cats, also seem to be diagnosed with mammary cancer more often and at a younger age than other breeds.

 Are Mammary Tumors the Same as Breast Cancer in Cats?

 While the terms mammary gland "tumors" and "cancer" are quite similar, they are actually distinct from each other.
 Both involve the abnormal reproduction of mammary gland cells, but each requires a different diagnosis, management, treatment, aftercare, and even surgical removal in some cases.